SWIM TEAM - MEET VOLUNTEER POSITIONS:

 Table Workers:

-Table Workers perform a critical part of the swim meet by sorting timecards, verifying times, and preparing ribbons.
-Table workers sit at a table, often to the side of the deck, and are responsible for the core administration function of the meet.
-They work closely with the Data Coordinators from both teams to manage all the information coming in from each event.
-The table workers include:
+Sort timecards, verify times, prepare ribbons.
+These are the core administrative functions of the meet.
+Work closely with the Data Coordinators from both teams to manage all the information coming in from each event.
+Table workers include:

-- Place recorders (1 per team) – raise discrepancies in the timecards with the Table Chief and Chief Timer, record disqualifications (DQs) when received from the Referee, determine the order of finish for each race and write it on the timecards, check for any team or NVSL records and mark the timecard appropriately.
+- Place recorders (1 per team) – raise discrepancies in timecards with the Table Chief and Chief Timer, record disqualifications (DQs), determine the order of finish for each race and write it on the timecards, check for any team or NVSL records and mark the timecard appropriately.

-- Verifiers (1 per team) – verify each swimmers’ names, times, place or disqualification status.
-Note any new NVSL or team record on the printed verification sheet for the Announcer.
+- Verifiers (1 per team) – verify swimmer names, times, place or DQ status.
+Note any new NVSL or team record on the printed verification sheet for the Announcer

-- Table Chief (1 per meet) – sets up the table area, provides and manages the “table box” of supplies and helps keep the flow of the table going with the table workers throughout the meet.
-Responsible for reconciling any issues with the timecards and validating all information is properly recorded for the meet.
+- Table Chief (1 per meet) – set up the table area, manage the supply box, manage table workers throughout the meet.
+Record timecard issues and validate information is properly recorded

 - Time required: Duration of meet